Getting under the website’s bonnet

 Article pages are easier to read and have a more editorial design, using pull-out boxes and quotes helping users to identify key information quickly.

-New functionality includes a most popular/shared widget to encourage readers to explore the website more.
+New WordPress website functionality includes a most popular/shared widget to encourage readers to explore the website more.
 Motor Sport can also set a modal window to appear for promotions.

 The website has a responsive design so mobile and tablet users can read on the move and have a seamless experience.